 You can see why – the Schnoodle is one of the most adorable little dogs you will see.
-He is an intelligent dog, alert and a bit of a joker.
-You can’t help laughing at some of the things he does, even when you’re in a bad mood.
+He is an intelligent dog, alert, and a bit of a joker.
+You can’t help laughing at some things he does, even when you’re in a bad mood.
 He is just adorable!

-He is a “Designer Breed” which is just another way of saying that the Schnoodle Dog Breed is a cross between a Poodle and a Miniature Schnauzer.
-This Schnauzer Poodle Mix has the best characteristics of both the Schnauzer and the Poodle, but it’s hard to tell which side dominates.
+He is a “Designer Breed,” which is another way of saying that the Schnoodle Dog Breed is a cross between a Poodle and a Miniature Schnauzer.
+This Schnauzer Poodle Mix has the best characteristics of the Schnauzer and the Poodle, but it’s hard to tell which side dominates.

 To paraphrase Forrest Gump’s Mom

-…The Schnoodle is a box of surprises, you never know what you’re gonna get!
+…The Schnoodle is a box of surprises; you never know what you’ll get!

-Because you know that your little Schnoodle will turn out to be unique, different from every other dog on the road.
-The thing about genetics is that they are a mystery to even the smartest scientists.
-Nobody can really tell how genes are going to play out.
+Because you know that your little Schnoodle will be unique and different from every other dog on the road, the thing about genetics is that they are a mystery to even the most innovative scientists.
+Nobody can tell how genes are going to play out.

-…A bit of a celeb.
-This Teddy Bear Dog has been featured in many TV shows, computer games and internet programs such as It’s a Dog’s Life.
-Cute puppies are in fashion these days and the Schnoodle is as cute as it gets.
+He is also a bit of a celeb.
+This Teddy Bear Dog has been featured in many TV shows, computer games, and internet programs such as It’s a Dog’s Life.
+Cute puppies are fashionable nowadays, and the Schnoodle is as attractive as possible.

-- If you are a single man or woman, you should definitely bring a Schnoodle puppy home.
+- If you are a single man or woman, bring a Schnoodle puppy home.
 This little dog is an attention grabber and a guaranteed conversation starter.

-- If you are a parent, why not get a couple of Schnoodle puppies for your kids?
+- If you are a parent, why not get a few Schnoodle puppies for your kids?
 They make for perfect playmates for the children and are so adorable.

-- If you’re a senior or an older adult, there won’t be a single boring moment when you have a Schnoodle in the house.
-These little dogs are always up to something, always busy and active and so affectionate.
+- If you’re a senior or an older adult, there won’t be a dull moment when you have a Schnoodle in the house.
+These little dogs are always up to something, busy, active, and affectionate.
 You will love having them around.

-Just be sure to get the puppy from reputable Schnoodle Dog Breeders.
-Read the rest of this article to find out more about this designer breed.
+Could you be sure to get the puppy from reputable Schnoodle Dog Breeders?
+You can read the rest of this article to learn more about this designer breed.

 Schnoodle Fast Facts